-At best the Irish Settlers in Clanwilliam eked out a precarious existence.
-The Settlement could not have been called a resounding success both for the Settlers generally and the McCleland household in particular.
-After a number of unseemly fracases, Francis was granted a transfer to the newly created hamlet named Port Elizabeth which was supposed to have been their original disembarkation point.
+At best the Irish 1820 Settlers in Clanwilliam eked out a precarious existence.
+The settlement could not have been called a resounding success either by the settlers generally or the McCleland household in particular.
+After a number of unseemly quarrels, Francis was granted a transfer to the newly created hamlet of Port Elizabeth which was meant to have been their original disembarkation point.

 It was here that Francis and Elizabeth would spend the rest of their lives.
-This episode, the final one, is the chronicle of that life.
+This chronicles the lives of my great-great-grandparents in Port Elizabeth.

 Main picture: Castle Hill in 1851 painted by engineer Henry Fancourt White of White’s Road fame.
 Number 7 Castle Hill is the commodious double storey house on the right on top of the hill

-Main picture: This must be the earliest view of Number 7 Castle Hill.
-A lithograph by W.J.
-Huggins, showing whaling in Algoa Bay in 1832.
+Main picture: This must be the earliest view of Number 7 Castle Hill – a lithograph by W.J.
+Huggins showing whaling in Algoa Bay in 1832.
 The recently completed house of Francis McCleland stands alone at the top of Castle Hill, midway between Fort Frederick and the memorial pyramid to Lady Donkin, after whom the town of Port Elizabeth was named